imandr/pyweb/README.rst

 	Sun May  5 06:47:15 2019
 	$

 Notice that handler methods names automatically become parts of the URL path.
-There is no need (and no other way) to map WebPie methods to URL.

-If you want to split your handler into different classes to organize your code better, you can have multiple handler classes in your application.
+If you want to split your handler into different classes to organize your code better, you can have nested handler classes in your application.
 For example, we may want to have one handler which focuses on reporting time and the other which says hello:

 .. code-block:: python

 	# time_hello_split.py
-	from webpie import WebPieApp, WebPieHandler
+	from webpie import WPApp, WPHandler
 	import time

-	class HelloHandler(WebPieHandler):
+	class HelloHandler(WPHandler):

 		def hello(self, request, relpath):
 			return "Hello, World!\n"

-	class ClockHandler(WebPieHandler):
+	class ClockHandler(WPHandler):

 		def time(self, request, relpath):
 			return time.ctime()+"\n", "text/plain"

-	class TopHandler(WebPieHandler):
+	class TopHandler(WPHandler):

-		def __init__(self, *params, **kv):
+		def __init__(self, *params):
-			WebPieHandler.__init__(self, *params, **kv)
+			WPHandler.__init__(self, *params)
-			self.greet = HelloHandler(*params, **kv)
+			self.greet = HelloHandler(*params)
-			self.clock = ClockHandler(*params, **kv)
+			self.clock = ClockHandler(*params)

-	application = WebPieApp(TopHandler)
+	application = WPApp(TopHandler)
 	application.run_server(8080)